AnonymousMFTracer/LaunderNetEvm41/readme.md

 For clear visulization (`visual/` in each directory) and easy navigation, the laundering cases have been grouped into five clusters based on key factors—underlying crime, victim entity, number of laundering addresses, relationship to the top-level incident, and overlap among downstream addresses.
 Each cluster is stored in a separate directory within this repository.

 Within each directory, a CSV file named `flow records.csv` contains all illicit fund flow entries associated with the corresponding cluster.
 To support easier inspection and analysis, these flow records are pre-sorted by timestamp.
+The terminal addresses $V_\mathrm{t}$, indicating where the illicit money ultimately flows, are listed in the file named `terminal addresses.csv`.
+The source addresses $A_\mathrm{vic}$ are listed in the file `source addresses.csv`.

 Each row in the CSV includes the following main fields: